robinglen/wct-structured-data-testing/README.md

 A small extension to use with [web-component-tester](https://github.com/Polymer/web-component-tester) as a `wct.hook` that allows you to test your components markup with Google's [Structured Data Testing Tool](https://developers.google.com/structured-data/testing-tool/).

+Currently doesn't work with versions of WCT newer than: 4.3.1.

 ## Install

 `npm install wct-structured-data-testing --save-dev`